What is Consumption?

 Note: When consumption is displayed in $, it is also known as the Cost of Goods Sold (or COGS).

-In order to get accurate consumption data, you need to make sure that you are taking accurate inventory counts, and adding all of your invoices into WISK.
+To get accurate consumption data, you need to take accurate inventory counts and add all of your invoices to WISK.

 Identify overstock, deadstock, understock

 Calculate WISK Par (suggesting how much to order of an item)